gSchool/ada-1-intro-to-ruby/04-oop/class-methods.md

   end

   def instance_method
-    return "This is an INSTANCE METHOD... and I'm calling the class method with syntax 1: #{self.class.class_method}, and syntax 2: #{ClassName.class_method}" end end
+    return "This is an INSTANCE METHOD... and I'm calling the class method with syntax 1: #{self.class_method}, and syntax 2: #{ClassName.class_method}" end end
 ```